Webwork Instructor Guide

 What can I use it for?

-You can use Webwork to assign numeric problems and equations to students by:
+You can use Webwork to assign numeric problems and equations to students:

 • Giving sets of problems as homework assignments that can include answer-based feedback and multiple attempts

-• Conducting quizzes or exams that can assign different questions to individual students
+• Conducting quizzes or exams where different questions can be assigned to individual students

 Mark Mac Lean profile Mark Mac Lean uses Webwork to assign homework and quizzes with immediate feedback in Math